olufunbi/Bitso-QA-Assesment/README.md

 Run `npm install` to install npm

-Then Run `npx cypress open` to open up the Cypress local runnner and run the repo locally.
+Run `npx cypress open` to open up the Cypress local runnner and run the repo locally.

 Run `npx cypress run` to run the repo remotelly (Faster option)